Phish-Guard

 Available for both Chrome and Firefox.

 Want the full story?
-I wrote a blog post about everything I learned: What I Learned Building Phish-Guard - technical details on SSL certificates, homograph attacks, iframes, and all the edge cases I ran into.
+I wrote a blog post about the development process: What I Learned Building Phish-Guard - covering technical details on SSL certificates, homograph attacks, and iframe security.

 License: GNU Affero General Public License